How to Slow Down in Life When You Still Have Things to Do

 5. Review one commitment.
 Decide whether to keep, delay, delegate, or decline it.

-One simple way to try it is to set a phone timer for five minutes and place both feet on the floor.
+One simple way to try it is to choose a short stretch of time and let your body settle where you already are.
+Notice dry mouth, tingling fingers, or the weight of your arms without turning those sensations into a problem to solve.
 If you want a guided version, a 5-minute mindfulness practice can give the pause a clear beginning and end.

 Best-Fit Readers and Not-Fit Situations for Slower Days